dcos-terraform/terraform-aws-dcos/docs/quickstart/README.md

 }
 ```

-For simplicity and example purposes, our variables are hard-coded.
-If you have a desired cluster name or amount of masters/agents, feel free to adjust the values directly in this `main.tf`.
+For simplicity, all variables in this example have been hard-coded.
+If you want to change the cluster name or vary the number of masters/agents, feel free to adjust the values directly in this `main.tf`.

 You can find additional input variables and their descriptions [here](http://registry.terraform.io/modules/dcos-terraform/dcos/aws/).

 3) Next, let’s initialize our modules.
 Make sure you are cd'd into into the `dcos-tf-aws-demo` folder where you just created your `main.tf` file.